 - 1. Use a dc disconnect switch or circuit breaker between ATevo and the dc bus.
 This device should have lockout capability to allow ATevo to be disconnected from the dc bus for maintenance. - 2.
-Remove safety shield (see Section 2.2, Removing Protective Safety Shield). - 3.
+Remove safety shield per Section 2.2. - 3.
 Run dc wiring to Output Circuit Breaker (CB2). - 4.
 Connect wires to appropriate locations on the DC Output Breaker (CB2+/-) as indicated on drawing above. - 5.
 Using a flat-blade screwdriver, securely tighten compression screws on DC Output Breaker Terminals (CB2+/-). - 6.
 Reinstall safety shield after you have made and checked all connections.